apple/coremltools/mlmodel/docs/Format/MIL.rst

 Variable: Variables are *never* materialized at compile time and are only available at run time.
 Therefore, for Variables we only have ValueType, which may have unknown shapes in the IR.
-Variable encompases familiar concepts such as placeholder, output of an Op.
+Variable encompasses familiar concepts such as placeholder, output of an Op.

 Value: Values are ALWAYS materialized at compile time, and MAY be modified